|MARKET CAP: [FAIL]

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
 The payout ratio for ARCC is 95.38%, while its historical payout ratio has been 72.23%.
 Therefore, it fails the payout criterion.

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 largest cap stocks, which is 16.66%, and would consider anything over 27% to be staggering.
 The ROE for ARCC of 9.83% is not high enough to pass this criterion.

 PRE-TAX PROFIT MARGINS: [PASS]

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20%.
-ARCC's Total Debt/Equity of 68.05% is not acceptable.
+The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 91.47%.
+ARCC's Total Debt/Equity of 69.19% is considered acceptable.